The Top 20 Japanese Restaurants in Singapore

 Total Scores

-Ginza Sushi Ichi’s Michelin-starred reputation keeps Japanese food lovers on its growing list of loyal guests.
+Ginza Sushi Ichi’s Michelin-starred reputation keeps us, Japanese food lovers, on its growing list of loyal guests.
 This place vows to serve only the best and freshest dishes—which is expected of an award-winning Japanese restaurant.

-That said, getting a seat at the table requires patience, as the limited seating policy retains exclusivity.
-Lucky for us, dining here was worth the wait, save for the customer service that somehow didn’t exceed our high expectations.
+Dining here was worth the wait, though, save for the customer service that didn’t meet our expectations.

 Pros